lkrych/cprogramming/three_easy_pieces/my-intro/README.md

 3. One to store it back into memory.

 Because these instructions do not execute **atomically** (all at once), strange things can happen.

+### Thinking about Persistence

+In system memory, data can be easily lost, as devices such as DRAM store values in a volatile manner (when power goes away or the system crashes, any data in memory is lost).

+Thus, we need hardware and software to be able to store data **persistently**.

+The hardware comes in the form of some kind of **input/output (I/O) device**.
+The software in the operating system that usually manages the disk is called the **file system**.

+Unlike the abstractions provided by the OS for the CPU and memory (processes and address space/virtual memory), the OS does not create a private, virtualized disk for each application.
+Rather it is assumed that users will want to share information that is in files.